yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 -Conclusion.
 This paper introduces a model RAM, which could satisfy needs identified in industry and the lack of an appropriate model to address these needs.
 The RAM is feasible(taloring model) and can be modified in different situations and organizations.
 RAM works positively in industry, All parties working with development can compare requirements, as they are homogenous regarding abstraction level and are not forced to decide between an abstract requirement and a detailed one.
 As flexibility and  adaptability of RAM, maybe we can modify a lightweight RAM in the future, and keep effectiveness of RAM.

-####•Requirements engineering: In search of the dependent variables/Gorschek & Wohlin
+####•Requirements engineering: In search of the dependent variables/Gorschek & Davis

 # Seminar 2